Table of Contents

 - It also promotes our eye health and delays the aging of the skin.

-- Almond milk is naturally low in sugar, and hence, it may limit the risk of certain chronic diseases.
+- Almond milk is naturally low in sugar, which may limit the risk of certain chronic diseases.
 (14)

 3. Side Effects

-While both regular milk and almond milk have tons of health benefits, they come with some potential downsides.
+While both regular and almond milk have many health benefits, they have some potential downsides.
 So before concluding which is healthier, it is essential to consider all of them:

 Regular Milk: